 What is a Gastroenterologist?
 All You Need to Know About One

 Gastroenterologists are doctors who specialize in treating conditions related to the digestive system.
-Your general physician might recommend you see a gastroenterologist if you experience discomfort in your digestive system.
+Your general physician might recommend you see a specialist if you experience discomfort in your digestive system.

 - What is Gastroenterology?

-- What Procedures Does a Gastroenterologist Use for Diagnosis?
+- What Procedures Does a Specialist Use for Diagnosis?

 - Preventive Care for Cancer